-MAKE PROCESS VALIDATION - IQ/OQ/PQ
+MAKE PROCESS VALIDATION - IQ / OQ / PQ

-A process validation verifies that equipment operates as intended.
+A process validation verifies that equipment operates as intended and that good parts can be produced consistently.
 This includes ensuring that the sealing and forming processes are repeatable and reliable.
+For more information, refer to Part 2 of ISO 11607.

-IQ - INSTALLATION QUALIFICATION
+IQ - Installation Qualification